A Path Toward Equality

 Freedom Starts Here

-Even before the Civil War, freedom was claimed.
+Freedom Starts With Us Even before the Civil War, freedom was claimed.
 Before the Emancipation Proclamation, before the 13th Amendment, freedom was already being claimed in Vicksburg.
-Through Skill and LaborOne of the most powerful examples is Kitty Foote, a midwife whose work brought new...
+Through Skill and LaborOne of the most powerful examples is Kitty Foote, a midwife...

 Getting Through Jim Crow